intelligenceforgood/core/docs/compliance.md

 # Data Compliance & Security Guide

-> **Document Owner**: Jerry Soung
-> **Last Updated**: October 30, 2025
-> **Review Cycle**: Quarterly
-> **Version**: 1.0

 ---

 ## Executive Summary

 This document outlines **i4g's** commitment to protecting personally identifiable information (PII) and complying with applicable data protection regulations.
 As a volunteer-operated non-profit assisting scam users, we handle sensitive data including financial records, personal communications, and identity documents.
+See [pii_vault.md](pii_vault.md) for the technical tokenization and secret-handling design, and [tdd.md](tdd.md) for API/storage contracts.

 **Key Principles**:
 1. **Privacy by Design**: PII tokenization from the moment of upload